a1exandersuvorov/growzucchini/README.md

 monitoring and control of key environmental factors, including:

 - Climate And Soil Moisture Control.
-- Growth Condition Logging And Data Visualisation.
+- Data Logging & Visualization: Backed by InfluxDB, enabling time-series data storage and interactive dashboard visualization through its built-in UI.
-- Modular Architecture: Add or remove sensors/controls (e.g. alarms, lights, pumps) with minimal code changes.
+- Modular Architecture: Structured around interchangeable sensor and actuator modules (e.g., alarms, lights, pumps).
+  Devices can be added or removed by plugging them into well-defined integration points, without altering the system’s core logic.
+The core of the system is generic and reusable across Arduino-based setups, supporting any combination of devices for any purpose.
-- Python Control App: Communicates with Arduino, supports CLI-based manual overrides, and manages data storage.
+- Python Control App: Receives sensor data from Arduino, makes control decisions, sends commands to actuators.
+CLI-based manual overrides is supported.
 - Dockerized Deployment: Python app and InfluxDB run in isolated containers for portability and stability.

 ## Project Structure

-- `app/`: Python application (`growzucchini`) that communicates with embedded devices, logs data to InfluxDB, and controls actuators.
+- `app/`: Python application (`growzucchini`) that communicates with embedded devices, controls actuators, and logs data to InfluxDB.
 - `arduino/`: PlatformIO-based firmware for Arduino-compatible boards, responsible for reading sensors and receiving control commands.
 - `Makefile`: Unification of dev commands across both environments.